 In 2012, Dr. Hobson completed her doctorate.
 Her dissertation focused on the need for providing compelling educational experiences for adolescents in their development of cultural literacy and life long civic skills.
 In particular, she supported the use of student-generated ethnodramas and video productions.
 Dr. Hobson founded Community Allies, LLC. to carry on this work and to continue research documenting its success.

 While completing her doctorate, she designed and implemented a number of in-school, content-specific elective classes utilizing drama, playwriting, and ethnodrama.
 She has expanded her implementation and research with a 2016 after-school program in St. Louis, introducing junior and senior high school students to ethnodramatic film making.
-Her most recent 2017 program was with middle and high school students at the Youth & Family Center in North St. Louis.
+Her 2017 program was with middle and high school students at the Youth & Family Center in North St. Louis.
 Students created a research-based play that focused on the arrival of the National Geospatial Agency to their communities.
+In 2017-2018, Grand Center Arts Academy ethnodrama students presented their research into housing inequalities at the Fair Housing Conference.

 Copyright © 2016 Community Allies, LLC.
 All Rights Reserved